MineHosting/go-podman/docs/What_Is_Go_Podman.md

 - **Manage containers in code**, without relying on CLI tools or shell scripts.
 - **Automate complex workflows**, turning infrastructure logic into reproducible and testable Go functions.
-- **Build custom orchestrators**, ephemeral enviroments, or internal tooling with fine-grained control.
+- **Build custom orchestrators**, ephemeral environments, or internal tooling with fine-grained control.

 ---